walawalagoose/TTD/README.md

 - **Continual distillation:** the VLM and target model are fused into a blended teacher using MSP-based confidence, avoiding entropy-biased fusion across heterogeneous models.
 - **Rectification:** optimal transport refines the target prediction distribution, and a domain-switch detector selectively resets normalization layers to improve continual stability.

+For **continual** streams, this repository supports periodic domain-wise logging.
+CTTA runs can therefore report both the overall performance and each domain's individual performance along the stream.

 <p align="center">
   <img src="./figs/ttd_overview.png" alt="CoDiRe overview" width="95%">
 </p>